 Happy Craft for Your Local Shelter Day!
 The shelter is often a stressful place for pets, so providing enrichment toys helps ease that stress.
-A dog that doesn’t look as stressed in the shelter will show better to the public, which makes them easier to adopt out!
-In the spirit of this holiday, I decided to make some super easy, quick and eco-friendly tug toys for the dogs awaiting their furrever homes in local shelters.
+A dog that doesn’t look as stressed in the shelter will show better to the public, which makes them easier to adopt!
+In the spirit of this holiday, I decided to make some super easy, quick, and eco-friendly tug toys for the dogs awaiting their furrever homes in local shelters.

 First, I collected some of my old shirts.
 I made sure to get a variety of colors so that I could make each toy cute and colorful.